Correspondents

 - Dates: 1728 – 7 March 1797

-- Biography: Juliana Elisabeth von Schwellenberg was born in 1728 in Germany.
-In 1761 she was selected by Queen Charlotte to accompany her from Mecklenburg-Strelitz to Great Britain for her wedding.
-Once in Great Britain, she became the keeper of robes to the queen, as well as a woman of the bedchamber.
-She held much influence at the Court, and many other staff saw her as a gatekeeper to Queen Charlotte and her patronage, which led to antagonistic relationships with several other staff (including, famously, with Frances Burney).
+- Biography: Juliane Elisabeth von Schwellenberg was born in 1728 in Mecklenburg-Strelitz (Germany).
+In 1761 she was selected by (the soon to be) Queen Charlotte to accompany her to Great Britain for her wedding.
+Once in Great Britain, she became the keeper of robes to the Queen, as well as a Woman of the Bedchamber.
+She held much influence at Court, and many other staff saw her as a gatekeeper to Queen Charlotte and her patronage, which led to antagonistic relationships with several other staff (including, famously, with Frances Burney).
 She died in 1797.
 Although a controversial figure, she and Mary Hamilton wrote to each other from time to time and appear to have got on well.
-After Mary Hamilton left Court, there are letters from Juliana dated from 1789, passing on royal gossip and news.
+After Mary Hamilton left Court, there are letters from Schwellenberg dated in 1789, passing on royal gossip and news.

 - Project ID: JES